-The Liberal National Government is committed to ensuring Australian patients have access to a 21st century health system that provides the right care, in the right place, at the right time.
+The Australian Government is committed to ensuring Australian patients have access to a 21st century health system that provides the right care, in the right place, at the right time.
 It is vitally important that our health system is integrated, agile, efficient and most importantly, focussed on delivering Australian patients world-class health care.

 Many locations around Australia face unique health workforce challenges, but it is the smaller communities where the effect of workforce shortages is most acute.
 While the Government does not have a direct role in employing health professionals, it does have a number of programs to support communities in delivering essential health services.

 The majority of communities in the New South Wales Central Coast region, including towns such as Gosford, Wyong and Cooranbong are classified as:

 - non-District of Workforce Shortage as the population has better access to Medicare subsidised health services when compared to the national average.

 - Modified Monash 1 (MM1) – which are categorised as major cities under the Modified Monash Model geographical classification system.